Skip to content

 bash

-npx swallowkit provision \
+npx swallowkit provision --resource-group my-app-rg

 This creates using Bicep templates: